siva-m-nagendran/RAG_mini_model/README.md

 **Example Query**

   _**Question:**_
-              "Who teaches Mowgli the ways of the jungle?"
+              "Who is teacher of  Mowgli?"

   _**Answer:**_
-              "Bagheera, the black panther, teaches Mowgli the ways of the jungle and keeps him safe from danger."
+              "Bagheera is Mowgli's teacher.
+He teaches Mowgli and is very protective of him.
+He warns Mowgli many times about his enemy, Shere Khan.
+Bagheera is like a parent to Mowgli, and Mowgli listens to him and respects him."

 **Notes**